5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbsf.md

 <img src="../../../assets/images/Banner_5MBS.png" />

-# Tutorial - Operating the MBS Function and APIs
+# Tutorial - Operating the MBS Function (MBSF) and APIs

 The MBS Function is responsible for controlling the MBS User Services sessions.
-It does this by managing MBS Sessions with the
-MB-SMF, managing MBS Distribution Sessions with the MBSTF(s) and creating and propagating the User Service Announcements.
+It does this by managing MBS Sessions with the MB-SMF, managing MBS Distribution Sessions with the MBSTF(s) and creating and propagating the User Service Announcements.

 The initial implementation of the MBSF performs the first two tasks, managing the MB-SMF and MBSTF(s), but does not implement the Service Announcement at this time.